Measuring breeder performance (to improve performance and long-term profitability)

 Measuring heifer performance

-From recent Beef CRC research we know age and weight at puberty are highly heritable.
+From Beef CRC research we know age and weight at puberty are highly heritable.
 This means genetic progress can be made in these traits.

 Once in calf, maiden heifers experience the energy drain of lactating while still growing.
 This leads to weight loss and failure to re-conceive.
 However, there are those heifers which are more fertile and do re-conceive.
 These are the heifers that should be producing the breeding females of the future.